-2016-17 Executive Council
+2017-18 Executive Council

-Josh Davis is a sophomore at Wilson Central High School in Lebanon, TN.
-He is privileged to be the 2016-2017 State Vice President of SkillsUSA Tennessee.
-Joshua became active in SkillsUSA during His freshman year.
-He attended the 2015 Fall Leadership Conference in Nashville and the State Conference in Chattanooga in the spring of 2016.
+Josh Davis is a junior at Wilson Central High School in Lebanon, TN.
+He is privileged to be the 2017-18 State Vice President of SkillsUSA Tennessee for his second term.
+Joshua became active in SkillsUSA during his freshman year.
+His first SkillsUSA event was the 2015 Fall Leadership Conference in Nashville.
+Josh has since then attended another Fall Leadership Conference, one Regional conference, two State conferences, two National conferences, two State Officer Leadership Training, Washington Leadership Training Institute, Tennessee Leadership Training Institute, and the Youth Citizenship Government Seminar.
 He is the current President of his school’s chapter of SkillsUSA.
 Joshua’s goal for this year is to help his school gain more SkillsUSA members, help better his community, and become a better leader for the State of Tennessee.

 Emily Christian is currently serving as your 2017-2018 Tennessee SkillsUSA State Secretary.
 She is a junior at Volunteer High School in Church Hill, TN.
 Emily joined SkillsUSA as a freshman and completely fell in love with the organization.
 She has won two consecutive gold medals in the Mock Trial competition, but will tell you that advocating for SkillsUSA as an officer is the greatest honor of all.
 In addition, Emily is very involved in her school’s choir program, acapella group, Key Club, Criminal Justice Club, Beta Club, and is very excited to be joining the RAIN Team and Mu Alpha Theta this school year.
 She is so thankful to be a part of this life changing organization and looks forward to representing you, and the rest of Tennessee!